Showing FPS in Unreal Engine

 Setting up a quick shortcut using an Execute Console Command Node in your Pawn or Player Controller (or perhaps Game Mode if you’re just looking to run this on the server) is a quick and easy way to toggle the FPS Display mid-game with a single button press.

-If you’re looking to just be able to see fps data from within the Editor, you can enable the Titlebar Statistics via the Editor Preferences.
+If you’re looking to just be able to see fps data from within the Editor, you can also enable the Titlebar Statistics via the Editor Preferences.
 Just look for the Show Frame Rate and Memory checkbox within the Performance section.
-Check out this tip from Unreal Directive for further details!
+Check out this tip from Unreal Directive for further details.

 Interpreting the FPS Display

-If your game is running at all well your FPS Display is probably updating at a speed so blindingly fast that it can sometimes be a bit difficult to read.
+If your game is running at all well your FPS Display is probably updating at a speed so blindingly fast that it can be difficult to read.
 To help with legibility the engine will automatically tint the text based on a few simple thresholds.

 ColorRange